stolostron/rhacm-docs/_pages/basic_content_standards.md

 * Name the link so that the user sees value in the title and can better decide whether to click or come back later.
 Don't name the link [here].
 * URLs to GitHub issues are usually long and uninformative.
 Take the extra step to define the link with a good link title.
 * Never link to internal materials like internal GitHub issues, files, other internal-only docs like scripts.
 Have the developer replace a script with steps.
 Some initial drafts can require this removal.
 Ensure linked materials are from public spaces.
-* Avoid linking to upstream sources unless necessary.
+* Avoid linking to upstream documentation and community policies unless necessary.

 ## Comments